Apress/pro-go/typos.md

 ---

+**Chapter 20**

+The text before Listing 20-9 should be:

+> Pipes are used to connect code that consumes data through a Reader and code that produces **data** through a Writer.

+(Thanks to Hernán Laborde for reporting this problem)

+---

 **Chapter 34**

 On page 928, the first sentence in the ***Updating Request Handling*** section specifies the wrong location for the file.
 It should be the `http/handling` folder, as described in the caption for `Listing 34-13`.